marioyasuo/AutoMapper/Queryable-Extensions.md

 In the _AutoMapperSamples.OData_ project, you find some NUnit tests, which show you the power of `.UseAsDataSource()`:

-They use this mechanism to map IQueryable<TEntity> sets of an EntityFramework DbContext, and expose them as IQueryable<TDto> through an Asp.Net Web API REST endpoint.
+They use this mechanism to map `IQueryable<TEntity>` sets of an EntityFramework DbContext to `IQueryable<TDto>`s and exposes the latter ones through an Asp.Net Web API REST endpoint.
-That way, your **OData $filter and $orderby expressions are actually translated into SQL without you having to expose your Domain Model!** (quite powerfull stuff, don't you think?)
+That way, your **OData $filter and $orderby expressions are actually translated into SQL without you having to expose your Domain Model!** which means you have full control over what data is sent to clients. (quite powerfull stuff, don't you think?)

 ### Preventing lazy loading/SELECT N+1 problems